 “If you want people to talk about you, you’ll have to do more in life.
 Right now, you’re not out enough.
 You sit around the house too often.
 You don’t give people enough material.
 Spending too much time by yourself has caused you this paranoia that makes you think that everyone is talking about you.
 If you don’t want people talking about you, keep doing what you’re doing, because as far as I know, no one talks about you.”

-“I look back on the life that I experienced with my step-son Laurence, and I think about how his life was composed of a series of concessions.
-He was forced to concede to the fact that he wouldn’t have biological parents early on in life.
+“I look back on the life that I experienced with my step-son Laurence, and I think about how his life was comprised of a series of concessions.
+Life forced him to concede to the idea that he wouldn’t have biological parents early on in life.
 That’s quite a blow for a young man to accept, yet he appeared to accept it in his way.

 “It’s tough for a step-parent, too, who has a child of their own.
 When you see your kid running down a soccer field, the joy in your heart is unprecedented.
-When you see your step-son do the same thing, you fake the joy as best you can.
-If you decide to show up at all that is.
+When you see your stepson do the same thing, you fake the joy as best you can.
+If you decide to show up at all, that is.
 You can’t help but treat them as the other son.
 They’re not yours, yet you are willing to feed and clothe them.
 You have accepted the fact that you have certain responsibilities in life to that son after having decided to marry his mother.
 The line ends at those accepted responsibilities, and you begin to neglect the intangible needs of that child.
 No one intends to do it this way.
-It is just the routine you fall into.
+Everyone falls into accidental routines in life.

 “One thing Laurence said as a kid that still haunts me is that he learned not to reveal weaknesses to me, for he knew that I would use them against him when I needed an ego boost.
-I thought that was one of those harsh things a teen says to a parent, but the more I thought about it, the more I realized there was some truth to it.
+I considered that something a teen says to a parent.
+A parent of a teen learns that they will say the meanest, harshest things possible things to a parent to get their way.
+That’s all I thought this was.
+The more I thought about it, the more I realized there was some truth to it.
 The ego thing was false, as far as I was concerned, but when we argued, well, I would say some things I regret to him.

 “I watched him withdraw from society more and more every year of his life.
 I saw his friends dwindle from what they were to what they are, and I can’t help but think he gave up on that aspect of his life.
 How horrible must it be to go a day without talking to anyone?
 Laurence began down that road with each successive concession that he made to people leaving him in life.
-People have kids, people have jobs and busy lives, and people just move on in life, until you’re left with no one in life.
+People have kids, people have jobs and busy lives, and people just move on in life.
+We do this without considered the other people, the people that don’t have these things, and we do it so often in life that we leave them thinking they have no one left.

 “I think he plodded on for much of his life with the idea that one day it would all matter.
 I think he thought he would meet that one person, one day, that changed it all, and that he would matter to someone in a manner that sustained him.
 His walking away from everything he knew was his final concession to the fact that that was not going to happen.
 I still don’t know what happened to him, but he’s an adult now, and he can live life the way he wants to.
 I just hope he found whatever he was looking for, and he’s happy.”